dtgay/badges/presentations/fedora_badges/fedora_badges.rst

 **David Gay**

--   Humanitarian free software hacker
+-   Humanitarian free software hacker.

--   RIT Lab for Technological Literacy, or "the FOSSBox"
+-   RIT Lab for Technological Literacy, or "the FOSSBox".

--   Red Hat intern on the Fedora Infrastructure Team
+-   Red Hat intern on the Fedora Infrastructure Team.

 **Ralph Bean**

--   Red Hat senior software engineer on the Fedora Infrastructure Team
+-   Red Hat senior software engineer on the Fedora Infrastructure Team.

--   RIT alumni
+-   RIT alumni.

--   All-around lover of pizza
+-   All-around lover of pizza.

 ----